Everyone who has begun the outlaw path knows the temptation to turn back and try to live in unconscious simplicity. ~ Sam Keen

 The old school of thought espoused that if you were laughing and goofing around at work, then productivity was probably suffering, but a magical transformation really does occur when colleagues lighten up and laugh together.
 That’s one of the primary reasons why regular team meetings and branch or divisional professional development days are a terrific idea, especially in the first quarter of a new year.
 A team that regularly laughs together, bonds together.

-Create opportunities for humour with staff who do not regularly work together, but who work for the same organization, too, to increase inter-divisional or inter-regional communications and co-operation.
+Create opportunities for humor with staff who do not regularly work together, but who work for the same organization, too, to increase inter-divisional or inter-regional communications and co-operation.

 4. Reframing Perspective